vipintom/gpm2spotify/README.md

 # gpm2spotify
 Google Play Music to Spotify Library Migrator

 Something I made in a couple of hours to celebrate Spotify's launch in India.
-The scripts is able to Migrate GPM library to Spotify.
-After scouring throuth the muck on internet the only ways to reliably migrate your library from GPM to spotify either took $ or Credentials to the services I hold dear and usually both which was a total no deal.
-So I quickly cooked up literally he first things I've ever written in python.
+The script is able to Migrate GPM library to Spotify.
+After scouring through nearly half of the internet, the seemingly reliable ways to migrate your library from GPM to Spotify either took $$$ or Credentials to the services I hold near and dear, both of which were a total no go for me anyway.
+So I quickly cooked up literally the first things I've ever written in python.
 I don't intend to maintain or update this since it has already served my purpose.
-But I wouldn't mind doing minor tweaks for a fellow music loving soul.
+But I wouldn't mind doing minor tweaks for a fellow music lover.

 # What do these scripts actually do ?